 Advanced IPsec Settings¶

-The Advanced Settings tab under VPN > IPsec contains options to control, in general, how the IPsec daemon behaves and how traffic is handled with IPsec.
+The Advanced Settings tab under VPN > IPsec contains options which control IPsec daemon behavior and how traffic is handled with IPsec.

 - IPsec Logging Controls